agiliopadua/ilsurf/README.md

 Copy the `.xyz` file with the coordinates of the graphene planes and replace all `C` atom names with `CG`:

-    sed 's/C /CG/' < planes.xyz > graph.xyz
+    sed 's/C /CG/' < graph-4.xyz > graph.xyz

 Edit the `graph.xyz` file and add the force field file to the second line, after the name of the molecule:

-    1360
+    2720
-    graph nanocarbon.ff
+    graphite nanocarbon.ff
     CG   0.000000    0.000000    1.677750
-    ...
+    [...]

-Build the input files for OpenMM with the two planes of graphene of dimensions 41.888 x 42.678 Å (with 1360 atoms); specify periodic bonds on the x and y directions:
+Build the input files for OpenMM with the graphene planes of dimensions 41.888 x 42.678 Å (Q. Find the origin of these lengths); specify periodic bonds on the x and y directions:

     cd mols
-    fftool 1 graph.xyz -b 41.888,42.678,40 -p xy
+    fftool 1 graph.xyz -b 41.888,42.678,50 -p xy

 The `gr_pack.inp` file instructs Packmol to place the structure fixed at the origin: